TalkControl/talk-control-revealjs-extensions/docs/theme.md

 You can also specify existing class (`transition`, `speaker-slide`,...) for custom backgrounds

-# Setting a default theme if severals availables
+# Setting a default theme if several available

 If you have define your own override and you want it as default theme without passing it as parameter or as html attribute, simply set it in option of the initializer method :